The Schoolcraft College Board of Trustees

 Joan A. Gebhardt

-She has served as Treasurer and has been appointed as a representative for Schoolcraft at the South East Michigan Council of Governments (SEMCOG).
+She has served as Treasurer.
+She has served as a representative for Schoolcraft at the South East Michigan Council of Governments (SEMCOG).
 She was elected to the Executive Committee, where she served as an Officer of the organization for five years.
 She was then elected Chair of SEMCOG, the first time that a member of a community college has served as Chair in their history.

 Ms. Gebhardt holds a Master of Arts degree in Educational Leadership and a Bachelor of Arts degree in Elementary Education from Eastern Michigan University.
 Joan also has many post graduate hours from other universities including Wayne State University and Madonna University.

 Ms. Gebhardt was elected a Wayne County Commissioner for District 12 (representing Westland, Inkster and south Livonia) for two terms in 2008 and 2010.
 She is an adjunct professor in Education at Madonna University.
 Joan retired from public education after serving as a teacher for 10 years, and an administrator for 21 years.
 As a principal she was elected President of the Taylor local of the American Association of School Administrators.
 Ms. Gebhardt was appointed by Governor Jennifer Granholm to the Utility Consumers Participation Board, where she was elected Vice-President.
 Joan is active in the Northwest Detroit League of Women Voters and the American Association of University Women-Livonia Branch.

 Ms. Gebhardt and her family have lived in Livonia since 1979.
 She and her late husband Fred have a son Steven and daughter Jennifer, both graduates of Schoolcraft College.
 She is the proud grandmother of Lindsay.